GDPR Cookie Consent plugin compatibility with WordPress cache plugins

 Whenever a WordPress site is accessed by a visitor, the content is generated dynamically with lots going on in the background, including multiple code executions, database queries and so on.
 This response time from the web server may actually create delays or can relatively slow down your WordPress site entirely.
 This is where the relevance of cache plugins comes into the picture.

-These cache plugins have the ability to accelerate the load time by implementing a proper mechanism for the to and fro data transfer from the web server to the browser and vice versa.
+These cache plugins have the ability to accelerate the load time by implementing a proper mechanism for the to and fro data transfer from the webserver to the browser and vice versa.

 The cache plugin creates a static version of your content, eliminating all the bizarre activities in the background that takes place when a page is generated dynamically.
-Therefore, when facing issues with page speed and loading times, cache plugins are the solution which serves the purpose efficiently.
+Therefore, when facing issues with page speed and loading times, cache plugins are the solution that serves the purpose efficiently.

 - W3 Total Cache